FRRouting/frr/doc/user/bgp.rst

    other measures were taken to avoid these.
 The exact behaviour will be sensitive to the iBGP and reflection topology.

+.. clicmd:: bgp bestpath peer-type multipath-relax

+   This command specifies that BGP decision process should consider paths from all peers for multipath computation.
+If this option is enabled, paths learned from any of eBGP, iBGP, or confederation neighbors will be multipath if they are otherwise considered equal cost.

 .. _bgp-distance:

 Administrative Distance Metrics